Arecibo Telescope: 2020 damage, decommissioning plans, and collapse

 Several hurricanes and storms over the 2010s had raised the concerns of structural engineers over the stability of the observatory.
 On September 21, 2017, high winds associated with Hurricane Maria caused the 430 MHz line feed to break and fall onto the primary dish, damaging roughly 30 of the 38,000 aluminum panels.
 Most Arecibo observations did not use the line feed but instead relied on the feeds and receivers located in the dome.
 Overall, the damage inflicted by Maria was minimal, but it further clouded the observatory's future.
-Restoring all the previous capabilities required more than the observatory's already-threatened operating budget, and users feared the decision would be made to decommission it instead.
+Restoring all the previous capabilities required more than the observatory's already-threatened operating budget, and users feared that the decision would be made to decommission it instead.

-A consortium consisting of the University of Central Florida (UCF), Yang Enterprises and UMET, came forward to supply funding in February 2018 to allow the NSF to reduce its contribution towards Arecibo's operating costs from $8 million to $2 million from the fiscal year 2022–2023, thus securing the observatory's future.
+A consortium consisting of the University of Central Florida (UCF), Yang Enterprises and UMET came forward to supply funding in February 2018 to allow the NSF to reduce its contribution towards Arecibo's operating costs from $8 million to $2 million from the fiscal year 2022–2023, thus securing the observatory's future.
 With this, the UCF consortium were named the new operators of the observatory in 2018.

 On August 10, 2020, an auxiliary platform support cable separated from Tower 4, causing damage to the telescope, including a 100 ft gash in the reflector dish.
 Damage included six to eight panels in the Gregorian dome, and to the platform used to access the dome.
 No one was reported to have been hurt by the partial collapse.
 The facility was closed as damage assessments were made.